PurpleBriar/SF-FoodTruck-Django/README.md

 ### Finding a food truck
 Type in coordinate values for longitude and latitude, then click 'Find nearest food truck'.
 A page will be generated showing the 5 nearest food trucks to the location specified by the entered coordinates.
 ### Using the API
-A JSON response listing the five nearest food trucks to any location can be found by entering the following path in a browser's search bar when the app is run locally: *http://127.0.0.1:8000/api/<latitude>/<longitude>/<number of results to return>*.
+A JSON response listing the five nearest food trucks to any location can be found by entering the following path in a browser's search bar when the app is run locally: *http://127.0.0.1:8000/api/latitude/longitude/number_of_results_to_return*.
 For example, the command *http://127.0.0.1:8000/api/37.780/-122.41/6* returns a JSON response with data for the 6 nearest restaurants to the location with latitude 37.780 and longitude -122.41.